anthann/binder-for-linux-kernel-5/README.md

 sudo ./src/build/bin/test_client
 ```

-Should see test_client print messages to stdout.
+Should see test_client prints messages to stdout.

 ## Ref: